 Buyer language fidelity: does this query sound like how a real buyer talks?
 Score high for casual phrasing, low for marketing jargon.
 AI overviews and featured snippets disproportionately surface answers that match conversational phrasing.

 Commercial proximity: how directly does answering this question route the buyer toward a purchase?
-Post-purchase care queries score lower here (but still have value for retention and topical authority).
-Validation queries score highest.
+Post-purchase care queries score lower here, though they still have value for retention and topical authority, while validation queries score highest.

 Sort by total score descending.
 The top 50 is your first-pass content roadmap.

 Featured snippets and AI overviews both extract content using predictable patterns.
-Writing to match those patterns isn’t gaming the system; it’s making your answer legible to the extraction layer.
+Writing to match those patterns simply makes your answer legible to the extraction layer.
 Skip this step and you publish content that ranks but doesn’t capture the snippet, which means someone else’s answer gets quoted by ChatGPT and Perplexity instead of yours.

-First paragraph of the page.
-No preamble.
+First paragraph of the page, with no preamble.
 Restate the question as a statement and answer it in one to three sentences.

 Template: